Why Am I Unhappy In My Marriage?

-The other day I got a text from a friend, she wanted me to help her figure out why she feels unhappy.
+The other day, I got a message from a reader; she wanted me to help her figure out why she feels unhappy.

 This is the question she sent me:

-How do you determine if your unhappiness is because of marriage/spouse, symptom of current illness or chemical imbalance?
+How do you determine if your unhappiness is because of marriage/spouse, symptoms of current illness, or chemical imbalance?

-After I wrote her a long response, I decided that this is a great question for a blog post.
+After I wrote her a long response, I decided that this was a great question for a blog post.

 As you know, happiness comes from within.
-Circumstances and people can affect our happiness levels, but generally happiness is based in a mindset.
+Circumstances and people can affect our happiness levels, but generally, happiness is based on a mindset.
 For some midlife women, happiness seems impossible to achieve.
-We have all the things we think we want (or need) and yet, we are unhappy.
+We have all the things we think we want (or need), and yet, we are unhappy.

 Now it’s your turn, fill in the blank “I will be happy when__________________.

 If your happiness is attached to a personal goal, then you are less likely to feel happy.
 Focusing on a future goal is one way to delay dealing with your unhappiness.
-It is a constantly moving finish line; you are never sure when you finish the marathon to find happiness.
-You spend hours daydreaming about happiness, but you feel stuck at the start line.
+It is a constantly moving finish line; you are never sure when you finish the marathon to find happiness!
+You spend hours daydreaming about happiness but feel stuck at the start line.

 Three Things That Can Make You Unhappy